hsgg/1-node-supercomputer/2021/blog-20210508-science-quantifies-uncertainty.md

 interesting!
 I have observed the Sun rise on all of the 99 days that I have been observing.
 I am 99% certain that it will rise again tomorrow."

-The more the observations the scientist gathers, the more certain they become that the Sun rises every day.
+The more observations the scientist gathers, the more certain they become that the Sun rises every day.
 Of course, there are pitfalls here.
 Maybe the scientist has talked to other people that have seen more sunrises, or some other people that speculate that the Sun cannot be rising forever, perhaps because they haven't seen a sunset, yet, or because they have a theory that the Sun will stop burning in a few billion years.
-The scientist combines all this data to come to an uncertainty quantification of the theory that the Sun rises every day.
+The scientist combines all this data to come to an uncertainty quantification of the theory that the Sun rises on any given day.

 That is, science quantifies the reliability of ideas.
 Interesting science concerns itself with those models that have high reliability.